Last updated: 9 May 2026 | Reviewed against official UK guidance where available | Budgeting and Money Tips

 Do I get a letter when my DRO ends?

-Yes, the Insolvency Service sends a completion certificate by post within 7-10 working days of your DRO ending.
+Yes, the Insolvency Service sends a official confirmation by post within 7-10 working days of your DRO ending.
 This certificate confirms that your qualifying debts have been completely discharged.
 Keep this document safe as you may need it for future credit applications or as proof that debts were legitimately written off.

 Can creditors chase me after my DRO is finished?